Opentrons/Protocols/a_to_b/README.md

-# Consolidate Plate to Tube
+# Transfer A to B

 ### Author
 [Opentrons](https://opentrons.com/)